Can VLMs Reason Robustly? A Neuro-Symbolic Investigation: Experiments

 \subsection{Ablation Studies}

-\paragraph{Effect of Fine-tuning on Concept Recognition.} It has been shown in previous sections that fine-tuning VLMs on reasoning tasks does not guarantee high OOD performance.
+\paragraph{Effect of Fine-tuning on Concept Recognition.} Previous sections have shown that fine-tuning VLMs on reasoning tasks does not guarantee high OOD performance.
 This raises a natural question: \textit{What is the effect of fine-tuning on recognition tasks?} More specifically, \textit{if we fine-tune VLMs to recognize object concepts in the training data, can the fine-tuned models achieve high recognition performance on OOD data?}

 To answer this, we fine-tune VLMs on datasets with the fewest objects, where each sample consists of an image and the concept labels of all objects.
 We then replace the pretrained VLM in \OurMethod~with the fine-tuned one, and evaluate both the concept accuracy and the task accuracy of the resulting model.